pippinbarr/cart263-2020/slides/jquery/jquery.md

 - One of the special functions the jQuery object allows is `hide()`
 - As you might expect, it hides the specified elements on the page (which we selected using the jQuery `$` function)
-- In effect it manipulates their CSS styling to set `display: none`
+- Behind the scenes, it manipulates their CSS styling to set `display: none`

 ---